snakajim/odroidhc4-install/README.md

 ```

 The script installs and sets basic environment for HC4.
 - install gcc-7,8 and 10.
-Default tool chain is gcc-9.
+Using gcc-8 as build tool.
 - install basic apps used for build, such as cmake/java/pip3/ninja/aria2/z3, etc..
 - avahi-daemon enabled, your hostname "hc4armkk" is accesable from local.
 - at-daemon(atd) enabled.